Pyr0x1/cledex/README.md

 cledex -l de glurak
 ```

-Partial search is supported, so you can use "%" or "*" to find partial matches
+Partial search is supported, so you can use "%" to find partial matches

 **eg.**
 ```bash